elmjag/cnda/readme.md

 Activate a conda environment.
 The environment to activate can be specified using it's name or by specifying the environment.yml file where it is defined.

+    cnda deactivate

+Deactivate current environment.
+If no environment is activated, no action is performed.

     cnda create <env-name> | <env-file>